JeanZ123/Tax-Simulation-Model/README.md

 5. Abolition of the German Solidarity Tax

 Calculations are based on the 10%-sample of the income tax database (with a total of approx. 4 mio. data rows and over 1,000 variables) produced by the German Statistical Bureau (see: https://www.forschungsdatenzentrum.de/de/10-21242-73111-2014-00-00-3-1-0)

+A quick note on the calculations made:

+The tax reform simulations were each done for the two taxation schemes of the dualistic German taxation system, i.e. the "Grundtabelle" and the "Splittingtabelle".
+(Note: The two taxation schemes differ in their taxation of incomes from single vs. married households).
+However, the distributive effects of the reforms were calculated and analysed for the complete sample using descriptive analyses commonly used in measuring income (in-)equality (e.g. percentile analyses and common distribution measures such as the Gini coefficient, the Palma Ratio etc.).